Paths of Glory: Writing

 Kubrick eventually hired Calder Willingham to work on the script of Paths of Glory (1957), of which Jim Thompson had written earlier drafts.
 The specific contributions by Kubrick, Thompson, and Willingham to the final script were disputed, and the matter went to arbitration with the Writers' Guild.
 Willingham claimed that Thompson had minimal involvement in the final script of the film, claiming responsibility for 99 percent of Paths of Glory for himself and that Thompson had not written any of the dialogue.
 When Thompson's draft screenplay was compared to the final film, it was clear that Thompson had written seven scenes, including the reconnaissance mission and the scene with soldiers the night before their executions by firing squad.
 In the end, the Writers' Guild attributed the script in the order of Kubrick, Willingham and then Thompson.

 Parts of the screenplay were taken from Cobb's work verbatim.
 However, Kubrick made several changes to the narrative of the novel in his adaptation, most notably his shift of focus to Colonel Dax, as opposed to Paris, Ferol and Arnaud as in the novel.
+Also, whereas Cobb took the name "The Pimple" from a notorious German stronghold (aka Hill 119) at the northern tip of Vimy Ridge, the screenplay renamed it to "The Anthill" to emphasize how the cold, calculating generals viewed their soldiers as tiny, disposable insects.
 One speculated addition is when General Mireau says "show me a patriot, and I'll show you an honest man", and Colonel Dax responds that Samuel Johnson once said: "Patriotism is the last refuge of the scoundrel".

 Primarily, Kubrick and Thompson had added a happy ending to the film to make the film more commercial to the general public, where the men's lives are saved from execution at the last minute by the general.
 However, these changes were reversed back more closely to the original novel at the demand of Kirk Douglas.
 It led to a first major argument between director and star, who thought Kubrick had been rewriting the script behind his back: "I called Stanley to my room ...
 I hit the ceiling.
 I called him every four-letter word I could think of ...
 'I got the money, based on that [original] script.
 Not this shit!'
 I threw the script across the room.
 'We're going back to the original script, or we're not making the picture.'
 Stanley never blinked an eye.
 We shot the original script.
 I think the movie is a classic, one of the most important pictures—possibly the most important picture—Stanley Kubrick has ever made."
 On the Criterion Collection Blu-ray, James B. Harris claims to have gotten this ending past distributors by sending the entire script instead of just the reversed ending, in the knowledge that those distributors would not read through the whole script again.
 After viewing the film, United Artists was happy with the changes and left the ending as it is.